pgmj/RstudioQuartoIntro/README.md

 There is a zip file with all the course files:

 - <https://github.com/pgmj/RstudioQuartoIntro/blob/main/RstudioQuartoIntro.zip>
+- Click the downward arrow button to the far right to download the file

 Make sure that you extract the zip file into a folder.